When the spreadsheet becomes the problem

 Decision fatigue is the deterioration of decision quality after prolonged choice-making, caused by depletion of mental resources required for deliberate thinking.

-Dual process theory is Daniel Kahneman’s framework describing two thinking modes: System 1 (fast, intuitive, automatic) and System 2 (slow, analytical, deliberate).
+Dual process theory is a cognitive framework, developed by Stanovich and West and extensively applied by Daniel Kahneman, describing two thinking modes: System 1 (fast, intuitive, automatic) and System 2 (slow, analytical, deliberate).

 Heuristic is a mental shortcut or rule of thumb that enables rapid decision-making with limited information, but can also lead to systematic biases.